-82. Internal Complaints Procedure
+46. Internal Complaints Procedure

-A formal written complaints procedure shall be maintained by the Credit Union and made available to all Members and junior savers.
+A formal written complaints procedure shall be maintained by the Credit Union and made available to all Members and Junior Savers, upon their request.
 The Credit Union shall aim to resolve a complaint and send a final response within eight weeks of the receipt of a complaint (or such other time period as may be prescribed by the Regulator).

 If a complainant remains dissatisfied at the completion of the Credit Union’s internal complaints procedure, the complainant shall have six months (or such other time period as may be prescribed by the Regulator) from the date of receipt of the Credit Union’s final response to refer their complaint to the Financial Ombudsman Service (or any successor body).

-Complainants who remain dissatisfied following a formal decision by the Ombudsman may jointly agree with the Credit Union to refer their complaint or dispute to the Sheriff Court, who shall in accordance with Section 83 of the Friendly Societies Act 1992, hear and determine such dispute.
+Complainants who remain dissatisfied following a formal decision by the Ombudsman may jointly agree with the Credit Union to refer their complaint or dispute to the Sheriff Court, who shall in accordance with section 137(6) of the 2014 Act, hear and determine such dispute.
 The Sheriff Court shall have the power to order the expenses of determining the dispute to be paid either out of the funds of the Credit Union or by such party to the dispute as it shall think fit, and such determination and order shall be binding and conclusive on all parties without appeal and shall not be removable into any court of law or restrainable by injunction.

-APPLICATION OF SURPLUS

-32. Calculation of Profit

-In ascertaining the profit or loss resulting from the operation of the Credit Union during any year of account, all operating expenses in that year of account shall be taken into account (including payment of interest) and provision shall be made for depreciation of assets, for tax liabilities and for bad and doubtful debts.

-33. Building Institutional Capital

-The Credit Union shall, out of its surplus from each year, establish and maintain reserves in accordance with the prudential rules on capital adequacy established by the Regulator.

-34. Distribution of Surplus

-Following compliance with the capital adequacy requirements established by the Regulator, the Credit Union may allocate any remaining surplus in the following manner:

-A voluntary transfer to develop further the institutional capital base of the Credit Union.

-Subject to Rule 37, the payment to Members of dividends on the amount of their paid-up Dividend Bearing Shares.

-Providing the Credit Union has the necessary systems and controls in place and holds reserves of at least the minimum required by law, the payment to Members of interest on the amount of their paid-up Interest-Bearing Shares.

-Subject to Rule 36, as a rebate of interest paid by or due from Members who have received loans from the Credit Union, such rebate being proportional to the interest paid by or due from such Members during that year of account; and

-After (a) to (d) have been paid out, as a payment for social, cultural or charitable purposes.